anna-biruk/anna-biruk/README.md

 ### Glad to see you here!

 - 💻  I’m a **Front-end Software Engineer**
-- ❗One year of experience with React/Redux
+- ❗Two years of experience with React/Redux
 - ⚡ Some experience with Node.js
 - 🔭 I’m currently open to work